Banknotes of the pound sterling: Series F

 The Series F banknotes consists of the £20 note introduced in 2007 and the £50 introduced in 2011; no £5 or £10 notes were designed for this series.
 Its launch was announced on 29 October 2006 by the Governor of the Bank of England.
 These notes were withdrawn on 30 September 2022, after which they are only exchangeable for Series G banknotes.

 The first of these new notes, a £20 note, features the Scottish economist Adam Smith, the first Scot to appear on an English note.
 (The first non-Englishman, Anglo-Irish Field Marshal Arthur Wellesley, Duke of Wellington, appeared on the Series D £5 in 1971.)
 Smith also features on £50 notes issued by the Clydesdale Bank.
 Previous issues of Bank of England £20 notes were known to have suffered from a higher incidence of counterfeiting (276,000 out of 290,000 cases detected in 2007) than any other denomination.
 The note, which also includes enhanced security features, entered circulation on 13 March 2007.

 The next new Series F banknote, the £50 note, entered circulation on 2 November 2011.
 It is the first Bank of England banknote to feature two Britons on the reverse: James Watt (another Scotsman) and Matthew Boulton.

+The £5 and £10 notes were never issued.